FaresSalman0097/MongoDB_Study_Materials-main/MongoDB_Study_Materials-main/README.md

             Column-oriented databases
             Graph-based databases
     2. What is MongoDB?
+            MongoDB is a document-oriented NoSQL database used for high volume data storage.
+Instead of using tables and rows as in the traditional relational databases, MongoDB makes use of collections and documents.
+Documents consist of key-value pairs which are the basic unit of data in MongoDB.
+Collections contain sets of documents and function which is the equivalent of relational database tables.
     3. What are Indexes in MongoDB?
+            MongoDB uses indexing in order to make the query processing more efficient.
+If there is no indexing, then the MongoDB must scan every document in the collection and retrieve only those documents that match the query.
+Indexes are special data structures that stores some information related to the documents such that it becomes easy for MongoDB to find the right data file.
+The indexes are order by the value of the field specified in the index.
+            Example:
+            db.mycol.createIndex({“age”:1})
+            {
+            “createdCollectionAutomatically” : false,
+            “numIndexesBefore” : 1,
+            “numIndexesAfter” : 2,
+            “ok” : 1
+            }

     4. What are the types of Indexes available in MongoDB?
     5. Explain Index Properties in MongoDB?
     6. How many indexes does MongoDB create by default for a new collection?